Wesley1808/ServerCore/README.md

 	lobotomize_villagers = false
 	# (Default = 20) Decides the interval in between villager ticks when lobotomized.
 	lobotomized_tick_interval = 20
-	# (Default = -1) The threshold MSPT that the server is allowed to run mid-tick chunk saves at.
-	# Setting this value to negative will disable this threshold.
-	chunk_save_threshold = -1
 	# (Default = 5) The amount of minutes in between auto-save intervals when /save-on is active.
 	auto_save_interval = 5
 	# (Default = 0.5) Decides the radius in blocks that items / xp will merge at.